gregreindel/llm-exe-lambda/readme.md

 ### Create CDK Deploy Policy & User
+Next, you need to create the user (and associated policy) that is used to deploy the actual stack.
+After creating this user, you'll generate access keys that you'll use on your machine when deploying.

 1. Navigate to IAM.
 Select policies, and click to create a new policy.
 2. Paste in the contents from `documentation/setup/DeployLlmExeCdkAppPolicy.json`
    - Replace `YOUR_AWS_DEPLOY_REGION` with your region.
 For example: `us-west-2`